n0-computer/blobs2/DESIGN.md

 We also provide a way to explicitly delete blobs by hash, but that is meant to be used only in case of an emergency.
 You have some data that you want **gone** no matter how dire the consequences are.

 Deletion is always *complete*.
 There is currently no mechanism to protect or delete ranges of a file.
 This makes a number of things easier.
 A chunk of a blob can only go from not present (all zeroes) to present (whatever the correct data is for the chunk), not the other way.
-And this means that all changes due to syncing from a remote source commute.
+And this means that all changes due to syncing from a remote source commute, which makes dealing with concurrent downloads from multiple sources much easier.

 Deletion runs in the background, and conceptually you should think of it as always being on.
 Currently there is a small delay between a blob being untagged and it being deleted, but in the future blobs will be immediately deleted as soon as they are no longer tagged.